 The late Tom Patton, founding President of the Rackliffe House Trust, envisioned the House as a site for coastal heritage interpretation.
 The Trust, in partnership with the Maryland Department of Natural Resources and Assateague State Park, has raised more than $800,000 for the restoration of Rackliffe House and the archeological investigation of the surrounding property.
 The Trust is now operating the structure and surrounding three acres of property as a Coastal Maryland Heritage Center.
 The plantation house is reportedly the only one of its kind and vintage in the Mid-Atlantic region that is open to the public.

-The vast majority of the funds raised have been used to complete the restoration of the notable coastal Maryland colonial residence and attached kitchen wing.
-The Trust is currently working to complete the restoration of the historic milk house, and funds are being raised to develop an interpretation and landscaping plan.
+The vast majority of the funds raised have been used to complete the restoration of the notable coastal Maryland colonial residence, attached kitchen wing and historic milk house.

-Rackliffe House will be open on Thursdays during the summer.
+Rackliffe House will be open on a regular schedule beginning in May through October.
+Please check the Rackliffe House website for open days and times.
 Visitors may hike to Rackliffe House any day between dawn and dusk to view the House exterior and explore the grounds.
-Visitors are asked to park in the lot for the Assateague Island Visitor Center and walk to the House along Tom Patton Lane.
-New hiking trails are being created by Assateague State Park that will offer a more scenic path to Rackliffe House.
+Visitors are asked to park in the lot for the Assateague Island Visitor Center and walk to the house along the Rackliffe Trail, beginning just behind the Visitor Center.
+If you are interested in volunteering with Rackliffe House or for more information, please visit www.RackliffeHouse.org.

 580 Taylor Ave, Annapolis MD 21401